sgchun/nps/README.md

    export R_LIBS="~/R:$R_LIBS"
    ```

 4. Although we provide a command line tool to run NPS on desktop computers without parallelization (see `run_all_chroms.sh`), we strongly recommend to run it on computer clusters processing all chromosomes in parallel.
 To make this easier, we provide job scripts for SGE and LSF clusters (see `sge/` and `lsf/` directories).
-You may still need to modify the provided job scripts to load necessary modules similarly as the following example of [sge/nps_score.job](https://github.com/sgchun/nps/blob/master/sge/nps_score.job):
+You may still need to modify the provided job scripts to load necessary modules similarly in the following example of [sge/nps_score.job](https://github.com/sgchun/nps/blob/master/sge/nps_score.job):

    ```bash
    ###